ukparliament/Orchestration/readme.md

 All artefacts are designed for Azure platform.
 Repository consist of [Logic Apps](https://docs.microsoft.com/en-gb/azure/logic-apps/) and [Azure Functions](https://docs.microsoft.com/en-us/azure/azure-functions/functions-overview) that are deployed using combination of [ARM templates](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-manager-template-walkthrough) and powershell scripts.

 ## Infrastructure ##
-Sets up the platform on which Functions and LogicApps operate.
+Sets up the platform on which **Functions** and **LogicApps** operate.
+This is deployed from **Infrasture**, setting up:
+* the WMs
+* the Network components and Firwalls
+* Storage Devices
+* Schedules

+These components are required and used by the **LogicApps** and **Functions**.

+Deploment is initiated through `Tasks` defined within the `Build and Release` section in VSTS.
+These use ARM templates defined in the Infastruture folder which are configured using JSON files, such as `Scheduler.json` located in the `Orchestration / Infrastructure` folder which sets up the schedulated tasks required by data collection functions.

 ## LogicApps ##
 LogicApps collect data required from a variety of sources, such as from Government registers and publications already published by Parliament.
 The data retrieved is stored in the GraphDB by the *Functions* in a consistent format for further use.